vert-x3/vertx-web-site/src/site/blog/posts/2020-10-01-jwt-auth-with-keycloak.md

 ### Hello again

-In my last blog post [Easy SSO for Vert.x with Keycloak](https://vertx.io/blog/easy-sso-for-vert-x-with-keycloak/) we learned how configure single Sign-on for a Vert.x web application with Keycloak and OpenID connect.
-This time we'll see how we can use Keycloak in combination with Vert.x JWT Authentication support to protect an application.
+In my last blog post [Easy SSO for Vert.x with Keycloak](https://vertx.io/blog/easy-sso-for-vert-x-with-keycloak/) we learned how to configure single Sign-on for a Vert.x web application with Keycloak and OpenID connect.
+This time we'll see how we can protect an application with Vert.x's JWT Authentication support and Keycloak.

 ### Keycloak Setup

-To secure a Vert.x app with Keycloak we of course need a Keycloak instance.
-Although [Keycloak has a great getting started guide](https://www.keycloak.org/docs/latest/getting_started/) I wanted to make it a bit easier to put everything together, therefore I prepared a local Keycloak docker container [as described here](https://github.com/thomasdarimont/vertx-playground/tree/master/keycloak-vertx#start-keycloak-with-the-vertx-realm) that you can start easily, which comes with all the required configuration in place.
+To secure our Vert.x app, we need to use a Keycloak server for obtaining JWT tokens.
+Although [Keycloak has a great getting started guide](https://www.keycloak.org/docs/latest/getting_started/) I wanted to make it a bit easier to put everything together, therefore I prepared a local Keycloak docker container [as described here](https://github.com/thomasdarimont/vertx-playground/tree/master/jwt-service-vertx#start-keycloak-with-the-vertx-realm), which comes with all the required configuration in place, that you can start easily.

-The preconfigured Keycloak realm named `vertx` contains a `vertx-service` for our Vert.x web app and a set of users for testing.
+The preconfigured Keycloak realm named `vertx` contains a `vertx-service` client for our Vert.x web app and a set of users for testing.
 To ease testing, the `vertx-service` is configured with `direct access grant` enabled in Keycloak, which enables support for the OAuth2 resource owner password credentials grant (ROPC) flow.

-To start a Keycloak with the preconfigured realm, just start the docker container with the following command:
+To start Keycloak with the preconfigured realm, just start the docker container with the following command:
 ```
 docker run \
   -it \